 If you are staying in private accommodation, be sure to let your landlord know when you expect the loan to arrive.

 - The amount you will receive for your maintenance loan is calculated by how much your parents earn per annum and other factors.

 - This can be increased if you are eligible for extra help

 Ok, this can get a bit complicated…

 - The first thing to know is that you will not need to start paying back your loan until you start earning over the UK repayment threshold as we previously mentioned

-- If you have an employer then the loan will come directly out of your payslip.
+- If you have an employer then the loan will come directly out of your payslip, like a tax.
 If you are self-employed you pay at the same time as your tax returns.

 If you are let go from your employment or fall on hard times then your loan repayment will pause.
 The loan debt is wiped out after 30 years.

 I just don’t get interest…

 You’re not the only one.
 Check out our guide to APR and interest, it’ll describe everything you need in an understandable format.